Sainte-Geneviève Library: The Monastic library

 By the 9th century, the basilica had been transformed into an Abbey church, and a large monastery had grown up around it, including a scriptorium for the creation and copying of texts.
 The first record of the existence of the Sainte-Genevieve library dates from 831, and mentions the donation of three texts to the Abbey.
 The texts created or copied included works of history and literature, as well as theology, However, in the course of the 9th century, the Vikings raided Paris three times.
 While the settlement on the Ile-de-la-Cité was protected by the river, the abbey of Saint-Genevieve was sacked, and the books lost or carried away.

 The library was gradually reassembled.
 During the reign of Louis VI of France (1108–1137) the Abbey had a particularly important role in European scholarship.
 The doctrines originally taught by Saint Augustine, and promoted by Suger (1081–1151), the influential religious advisor to the King, required the reading aloud of scriptures, and specified that each monastery have a workshop to produce books and place to keep them.
 From 1108 to 1113, the scholar Peter Abelard taught at the Abbey school, challenging many aspects of traditional theology and philosophy.

-Around about 1108, the theology school of the Abbey of Saint Genevieve, was joined together with the School of Notre Dame Cathedral and the school of the Royal Palace to form the future University of Paris.

-By the early 13th century the university library was already famous throughout Europe.
+Around about 1108, the theology school of the Abbey of Saint Genevieve, was joined with the School of Notre Dame Cathedral and the school of the Royal Palace to form the future University of Paris.By the early 13th century the university library was already famous throughout Europe.
 The early holdings of the library from this time are listed in a 13th-century inventory (Paris, Bibliothèque nationale de France, MS lat.
 16203, fol.
 71v).
 The 226 titles and authors included in the 13th century inventory include bibles, commentaries and ecclesiastical history; but also books on philosophy, law, science and literature.
 It was open not only to students, but also to French and foreign scholars.
-The manuscripts were of considerable value: each manuscript was marked with a warning notice that any person who stole or damaged a manuscript would be punished anathema, or the excommunication from the church.
+The manuscripts were of considerable value: each manuscript was marked with a warning notice that any person who stole or damaged a manuscript would be punished by anathema, or excommunication from the church.

 15th Century to the 18th century

 Shortly after Gutenberg produced his first printed books in the mid-15th century, the library began collecting printed books.
 The University of Paris invited several of his collaborators to Paris to begin a new publishing house.
-The library possesses a text of the Song of Poliphile published in 1499, with engravings after the drawings of Andrea Mantegna and Giovanni Bellini.
+The library possesses a text of the Hypnerotomachia Poliphili published in 1499, with engravings after the drawings of Andrea Mantegna and Giovanni Bellini.
 At the same time, the Abbey continued to produce manuscripts illuminated by hand.
 The Wars of Religion seriously disrupted the activities of the library.
-In the 16th and 17th century he library ceased to acquire new books and stopped producing catalogs of its holdings.
+In the 16th and 17th century the library ceased to acquire new books and stopped producing catalogs of its holdings.
 Many manuscripts were dispersed and sold.